Are Online Paternity Tests Accurate?

 No; home paternity test results cannot be used to obtain child support.
 Because a strict chain-of-custody process with supervised DNA collection hasn’t been followed for a home paternity test, results are not accepted for any legal reason and are not recognized in courts.
 If you anticipate needing results for legal reasons, order a legal paternity test.

-How much does a home paternity test cost?
+How much does an at-home paternity test cost?

 Our home DNA paternity test (for personal knowledge and peace of mind only) costs $179 to $225.